 Hypertrophic cardiomyopathy (HCM) is a congenital or acquired disorder characterized by marked ventricular hypertrophy with diastolic dysfunction but without increased afterload (eg, from valvular aortic stenosis, coarctation of the aorta, systemic hypertension).
 Symptoms include dyspnea, chest pain, syncope, and sudden death.
 A systolic murmur, increased by Valsalva maneuver, is typically present in the hypertrophic obstructive type.
 Diagnosis is by echocardiography or MRI.
 Treatment is with β-blockers, verapamil, disopyramide, and sometimes chemical reduction or surgical removal of outflow tract obstruction.

-HCM is a common cause of sudden death in young athletes (see Sports and the Heart: Sudden Cardiac Death in Athletes).
+HCM is a common cause of sudden death in young athletes (see Sudden Cardiac Death in Athletes).
 It may cause unexplained syncope and may not be diagnosed before autopsy.